International Prospective Research Students

 Queen’s University/China Scholarship Council PhD Scholarships

 Queen’s University Belfast invites applications from outstanding Chinese students to pursue PhD study at Queen’s University Belfast in collaboration with the China Scholarship Council (CSC).
-There are up to 10 fully funded three-year research studentships, for applicants commencing their studies in the 2019-20 academic year.
+There are up to 20 fully funded three-year research studentships, for applicants commencing their studies in the 2020-21 academic year.
 These studentships provide fees and living costs.
-The closing date for the receipt of applicationsis is 29 January 2019

-Further information regarding the application process (3 steps) can be found on the International Student website here.
+Further information regarding the application process (3 steps) and deadlines can be found on the International Student website please click here: Queen’s University/China Scholarship Council PhD Scholarships 2020

 - Commonwealth Scholarship and Fellowship Plan